 In order to develop services that meet people's needs we must first of all understand our community.
 The following gives a brief profile of the district.
-The data comes from Devon County Council's Joint Strategic Needs Assessment published in June 2018.
+Most of the data comes from LG Inform Plus - Basic facts about Mid Devon, which includes statistics from the 2011 Census